MatteoGuadrini/psp/docs/simple.md

 ## Tox tool

-This option install [tox](https://tox.wiki/) and create configuration files.
+This option install [tox](https://tox.wiki/) and creates configuration files.

 !!! note
     This option is available only if [test files](#test-files) has been selected.